callmelazarus/losersonly/README.md

 - Setting up the app and connecting the squarespace and github pages took about 30 minutes
 - Going thru the configs is a bit stressful as I'm not sure if it will all work, until I test things
 - A failed GitHub Actions workflow does not prevent the commit from being applied to your repository.
+- sed is a powerful tool for making inline replacements in files, making it perfect for modifying the href in your HTML files within a GitHub Actions workflow.

 # Running locally
 - The actual Next app lives in 'losers_only' directory, so you need to cd into that directory to work within the app